singail/frontend-nanodegree-arcade-game/README.md

 ## How to run the game

-Use this link to play the game: [Play] (https://singail.github.io/frontend-nanodegree-arcade-game/)
+Use this link to play the game: https://singail.github.io/frontend-nanodegree-arcade-game/

 ## How to play